googlemaps/react-last-mile-fleet-solution-samples/README.md

 ### Step 4 - Run the sample app

-From this directory, run `npm start web` to start a development server.
+From this directory, run `npm run web` to start a development server.
 The app will automatically reload if you change any of the source files.

 ### Step 5 - Start tracking a shipment task